 - Airline tickets

-- Duffel bag or soft-sided suitcase (wheels and retractable handle are fine), sturdy and large enough to hold clothing and gear
+- Duffel bag or soft-sided suitcase (wheels and retractable handle are fine)

 - Daypack for camera, water bottles and extra clothing